 What we are doing:

-- Providing full refunds for guests who feel ill on the day of the trip (See new cancelation policy)
+- Providing full refunds for guests who give us 24 hours notice of their cancellation (See new cancelation policy)

 - Daily monitoring of all of our employee’s health